hofstee-hp/MicroWatt_on_Arty_A7-100T/README.md

 $ gdown https://drive.google.com/uc?id=1v7KqhiqnXxnyWRlK-5k4L4S6MJzLmkW3
 ```

-### Program Arty with the MicroWatt bitfile and  Linux image

-This operation will overwrite the contents of your flash.
+This next operation will overwrite the contents of the flash on the Arty board .

 ```
 $ cd ~